 It is recommended that you use both charts in conjunction.
 As you evaluate the omission rates chart for the default cutoff of 0.5, select the candidate cutoff point in the Omission Rates chart, and compare this entry in the ROC Plot chart.

-Using the output trained features charts for validation
+Output trained features charts for validation

 The Classification Result Percentages chart displays a comparison of the observed and predicted classifications.
 You can use the chart to assess the model’s ability to predict performance on known presence points.
 For example, you may assess the model’s performance on predicting presence on known presence points by focusing on the portion of misclassified presence points.
-In use cases where presence prediction on background points is important, you can also use the chart to view and select the background points that are predicted to have presence.
+In use cases in which presence prediction on background points is important, you can also use the chart to view and select the background points that are predicted to have presence.

 General model selection criteria